GEDCOM Data Base for my

 find one that I missed and I'll fix it.

-Once a person dies, their Social Security Account Number becomes public
+Once a person dies, their birth & death dates and their Social Security Account Number become public

 and can be found on any genealogy web site.
 No living